 How Marijuana Use Affects Licensees

 Impaired medical professionals caring for the public is a main concern of marijuana legalization, medical or otherwise, to which the states’ legislatures’ attention has been drawn.
-What was typically not-to-fertile an enforcement area has become overridden with “weeds” of impaired physicians, nurses, physician assistants, and all other licensed professionals getting caught high on or off the job.
-These cases involve professionals legally or illegally utilizing marijuana in any number of jurisdictions and then either treating patients in their legalized jurisdiction or returning to Pennsylvania -a non-legalized jurisdiction – and practicing impaired.
+What was typically not-to-fertile an enforcement area has become overridden with “weeds” of impaired physicians, nurses, physician assistants, and all other licensed professionals getting caught under the influence of marijuana on or off the job.
+These cases involve professionals legally or illegally utilizing marijuana in any number of jurisdictions and then treating patients.

-I am finding that Pennsylvania’s enforcement protocols are the same as those in marijuana legalized jurisdictions; focus is on the impairment, not necessarily the illegal use.
-Currently, Pennsylvania’s policy decision is per seimpairment (simply having traces of pot in your system based upon a positive drug test) rather than having to establish proof of impairment level.
+I am finding that Pennsylvania’s enforcement protocols focus on the impairment, not necessarily the illegal use.
+Currently, Pennsylvania’s policy decision is per se impairment (simply having traces of pot in your system based upon a positive drug test) rather than having to establish proof of impairment level.
 Standardized dosing calculations for many prescriptions and alcohol allow for easy calculation of intoxication levels and corollary degrees of impairment.
 Licensing Board experts acknowledge there does not exist a similar calculus of impairment for marijuana use.

 Facing the Loss of Your Medical License?